nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 6: `EditCommandParser` creates `EditItemDescriptor` through `EditCommand`.

-Step 7: Based on the user input string, the `EditItemDescriptor` updates it's own attributes.
+Step 7: Based on the user input string, the `EditItemDescriptor` updates its own attributes.

 Step 8: `EditCommandParser` creates an `EditCommand` with the item index and `EditItemDescriptor`.